samu-workopen/learningwikibase/_articles/usecases.md

 ---
 title: Use Cases for Wikibase
-description: XX
+description: Read about Wikibase Learning Experience from others and share your story.
 class: use-cases
 toc:
-  install-wikibase-using-the-docker-image: "Install Wikibase using the Docker image"
-  install-wikibase-natively: "Install Wikibase natively"
+order:
-order: assets/images/articles/iconfinder_Open-Sign_379430.svg
+image: assets/images/articles/iconfinder_Open-Sign_379430.svg
 ---

+Content will follow